 However, fans using a direct current (DC) motor are becoming more common and deliver even greater efficiency, further lowering running costs.
 Speed options with DC models also allow more control over air movement – up to seven settings – compared to most AC models, with only three settings.

 A good retailer should be able to answer your questions about any of the following features and considerations.

 Minimum ceiling height needs to be between 2.1m and 2.4m, depending on the model you choose, for the best performance.
 If your ceiling is significantly higher, you may need an extension rod to lower the fan to an optimal level.
 A couple of low-profile models we tested allow you to install the fan in a room with a lower-than-standard ceiling height.

-While most fans have wooden blades (timber, plywood or MDF), a few are stainless steel, aluminium, or plastic.
-In testing we've found there's generally no difference in cooling ability between fans with wood and stainless-steel blades.
+Fan blades can be wooden (timber, plywood or MDF), stainless steel, aluminium, or plastic.
+In testing we've found there's generally no difference in cooling ability between the different blade materials.
 Fans with wooden or plastic blades tend to be quieter, making them more suitable for bedrooms.